 I felt pretty relaxed lining up at the start since my only real goal for the race was to run faster than I did a few weeks ago.
 I wasn't worried about racing anyone around me so imagine my surprise when I found myself the first female about one mile in.
 I figured it wouldn't be long before another woman would get past me so I enjoyed it while it lasted.
 And sure enough, shortly after I was passed!
 At this race, though, it wasn't a big deal and I decided to stay calm and keep running my own race.

 Before I knew it, we were at the halfway point and soon were heading back toward the finish area.
 I love this part of the race because you get to see everyone else who is running.
 Although I must have been in a bit of a fog for a bit because I didn't see Dan until he was pretty much past me.
 I saw Mom, however, and waved hello!

 I actually felt pretty good during the last mile of the race.
 I know the course pretty well so knew about when the finish line would appear.
 My legs also felt like they were finally hitting their stride and I was able to pick up the pace into the finish line.

-So I achieved my race goal of running faster than I did a few weeks ago!
-Although it's still not a good time for me, I'm making progress toward getting my speed back.
+I achieved my race goal of running faster than I did a few weeks ago!
+Although it still wasn't a good time for me, I'm making progress toward getting my speed back.
 The paces for the mile splits weren't great but still a step in the right direction - I like that I was able to get faster each mile of the race!